Basic Law Enforcement Training

 - Demonstrate an understanding of effective officer interaction with victims, citizens, and special populations.

 - Demonstrate an understanding of accepted custody procedures.

 - Demonstrate an understanding of proper court procedures.

-In addition to DCCC requirements and course objectives, there are technical standards that encompass communication, motor skills, sensory and cognitive ability, and professional conduct that are essential for the competent study and practice of add program name Basic Law Enforcement.
+In addition to DCCC requirements and course objectives, there are technical standards that encompass communication, motor skills, sensory and cognitive ability, and professional conduct that are essential for the competent study and practice of Basic Law Enforcement.
 These technical standards are available from the academic advisor or the director for BLET.